OHDSI/NLPTools/THEIA/README.md

 Pipelines tab allows users to view and upload custom pipeline files for CLAMP NLP processing.

 To upload a new pipeline, use the Add button on top left of the pipelines tab.
 Nicknames and descriptions can be assigned to pipelines to easily manage different pipelines for different operations.
-A default pipeline jar, General Clinical Concept Extraction pipeline (Clamp-ner), CLAMP's default named entity recognition pipeline is made available to all users; however, you are encouraged to upload your own pipeline files to better utilize indexing.
+By default, General Clinical Concept Extraction pipeline (Clamp-ner), CLAMP's default named entity recognition pipeline is made available to all users; however, you are encouraged to upload your own pipeline files to better utilize indexing.
 Upload the desired pipeline file using the file uploader to make it available to use in the indexing tab for CLAMP processing later on.
 Please note that the largest pipeline file that you can upload is 2GB.

 The action menu on the right allows for further interaction with the pipeline.
 Edit button allows for modification of pipeline info or updating the pipeline file, delete button deletes the pipeline from the system, and share button allows to share the pipeline with other users and groups.